dailenson/SDT/README.md

-# SDT
+# Disentangling Writer and Character Styles for Handwriting Generation
-This repository is the official implementation of Disentangling Writer and Character Styles for Handwriting Generation (CVPR23).
+The code will be released soon.